 Environmental Science 3 free elective units

-European History 6 free elective units

-French Language GE Area C3a for 3 units

-French Literature GE Area C2 for 3 units plus 3 free elective units

-NOTE: If both French L Literature are passed, GE GE Area C2 for 3 units a units. anguage & French E Area C3a for 3 units and are awarded for a total of 6

-German Language GE Area C3a for 3 units

-Government and Politics: US US Constitution requirement for 3 units (excluding the California State and Local Government requirement -complete POLS 140, California Government and Politics, for 1 unit)

-Government and Politics: Comparative 3 free elective units

-Human Geography 3 free elective units

-Latin: Vergil 3 free elective units

-Latin: Literature 3 free elective units

-gil & Latin Literature are e awarded for each exam for

-Music Theory Music Theory Subscore: Nonaural Music Theory Subscore: Aural GE Area C1 for 3 units plus 3 free elective units GE Area C1 for 3 units GE Area C1 for 3 units
+European History 6 free elective units Spanish Language Score of 3 SPAN 201 for 4 units, French Language GE Area C3a for 3 units fulfilling GE Area C3a French Literature GE Area C2 for 3 units plus 3 free elective units Score of 4 or 5 SPAN 201 and SPAN 202 for total of 8 units, fulfilling GE Areas C3a and C3b NOTE: If both French Lar are passed, GE Area C3a for for 3 units are awarded for a Spanish Literature Score of 3 SPAN 301 for 3 units German Language GE Area C3a for 3 units Score of 4 or 5 (SPAN 301 or 302) and SPAN 310 for 6 units Government and Politics: US US Constitution requirement for 3 units Studio Art: Drawing ART 105 for 3 units 2011100 (excluding the California State and Local Government requirement Studio Art: 2D Design ART 106 for 3 units -complete POLS 140, California Government and Politics, for 1 unit) Studio Art: 3D Design ART 202 for 3 units Government and Politics: Comparative 3 free elective units NOTE: If both 2D Design and 3D Design are passe only 1.5 units are given for the second exam for a tot of 4.5 units.
+Human Geography 3 free elective units Statistics MATH 201 for 3 units Latin: Vergil 3 free elective units U.S. History HIST 270 and HIST 271 for a total of 6 units Latin: Literature 3 free elective units World History GE Area D for 6 units NOTE: If both Latin Vergi passed, only 1.5 units are av • total of 3 units.
+INTERNATIONAL BACC ALAUREATE (IB) EXAM Music Theory GE Area C1 for 3 units plus 3 free elective units CSU Channel Islands gran undergraduate degrees for s successful completion of IB Music Theory Subscore: Nonaural GE Area C1 for 3 units examinations.
+IB exams at with a score of 4 or higher the Higher Level (HL) passed will earn up to 8 units of